-a) A mandatory 'first flush' system must be incorporated into the rainwater collection system for a rural housing project, to remove as much contamination as possible before the storage tank starts to fill.
+a) A mandatory 'first flush' system may be installed to remove as much contamination as possible before the storage tank starts to fill.
 This acts as a contamination barrier that diverts initial surface runoff from the first rainstorms of a season, along with the possible contaminants it carries, away from the tank.
-The first-flush diverter must be empty when rainfall starts, and consumers must be encouraged to inspect it frequently.
+If considered, the first-flush diverter must be empty when rainfall starts, and consumers must be encouraged to inspect it frequently.